-74 YEARS OF EMMY®
+76 YEARS OF EMMY®

 - The Emmy Awards are conceived.
 The Television Academy's founding fathers struggle to name the award: Television Academy founder Syd Cassyd suggests "Ike," the nickname for the television iconoscope tube.
 Pioneer television engineer and future (1949) Academy president Harry Lubcke suggests "Immy," a nickname for the image-orthicon camera tube, key in the technical development of television.
-"Immy" is feminized as "Emmy" because the statuette, designed by engineer Louis McManus (whose wife Dorothy was the model) depicts the winged "muse of art uplifting the electron of science." - 1949 First Emmy Awards given to Los Angeles area programming take place at the Hollywood Athletic Club on January 25.
+"Immy" is feminized as "Emmy" because the statuette, designed by engineer Louis McManus (whose wife Dorothy was the model) depicts the winged "muse of art uplifting the electron of science." - 1949 First Emmy Awards given to Los Angeles area programming for 19- takes place at the Hollywood Athletic Club on January 25.
 Tickets are \$5.00.
 It is broadcast on local station KTSL.
 There are less than a million television sets in the U.S. The master of ceremonies was popular TV host Walter O'Keefe.
 Six awards are given: - Most Outstanding Television Personality: Twenty-year-old Shirley Dinsdale and her puppet sidekick Judy Splinters for "The Judy Splinters Show." - The Station Award for Outstanding Overall Achievement: KTLA (the first commercial television station west of the Mississippi River). - Technical Award: Engineer Charles Mesak of Don Lee Television for the introduction of TV camera technology. - The Best Film Made for Television: "The Necklace" (a half hour adaptation of Guy de Maupassant's classic short story). - Most Popular Television Program: "Pantomime Quiz." - A special Emmy is presented to Louis McManus for designing the statuette. - 1950 Second Emmy Awards (January 27, Ambassador Hotel) - KFI-TV broadcasts, the six other Los Angeles area stations share expense of the telecast.
-Total estimated show cost: \$250. - Bill Welsh and Dick Lane share hosting duties. - Academy drops requirement that all competing shows be produced in Hollywood; contenders now include kinescope programs out of New York, Chicago and elsewhere. - A few hours before the ceremony, winners' names are leaked, but the majority of recipients appear surprised when announced. - Ed Wynn is named Outstanding Live Personality; Milton Berle is awarded Outstanding Kinescope Personality. - 1951 Third Emmy Awards (KLAC-TV, January 23, Ambassador Hotel). - Academy founder Syd Cassyd hosts the event. - Best Actor and Actress categories added. - 1,000 people attend the ceremony. - Emmys are recognized as a major entertainment industry event. - When Groucho Marx is named Outstanding Personality, he carries "Miss Emmy" (former Miss America Rosemary LaPlanche) offstage rather than his statuette.
+Total estimated show cost: \$250. - Bill Welsh and Dick Lane share hosting duties. - Academy drops requirement that all competing shows be produced in Hollywood; contenders now include kinescope programs out of New York, Chicago and elsewhere. - A few hours before the ceremony, winners' names are leaked, but most recipients appear surprised when announced. - Ed Wynn is named Outstanding Live Personality; Milton Berle is awarded Outstanding Kinescope Personality. - 1951 Third Emmy Awards (KLAC-TV, January 23, Ambassador Hotel). - Academy founder Syd Cassyd hosts the event. - Best Actor and Actress categories added; they are presented to Alan Young for "The Alan Young Show" and Gertrude Berg for "The Goldbergs." - 1,000 people attend the ceremony. - Emmys are recognized as a major entertainment industry event. - When Groucho Marx is named Outstanding Personality, he carries "Miss Emmy" (former Miss America Rosemary LaPlanche) offstage rather than his statuette.